thibaudclement/cs269i/docs/guest-lecture-geoff-ramseyer.md

 Economic Performance:

-- No In-Batch Front-Running
+- No In-Batch Front-Running:
     - Everyone gets the same rates
     - Open question: MEV and low-latency advantage?
-- Optimal Trade Routing & Eliminate Cyclic Arbitrage
+- Optimal Trade Routing & Eliminate Cyclic Arbitrage:

 ![Uniform Clearing Valuations](images/Uniform Clearing Valuations.png)

 > “...
 I am receptive to more flexible, competitive solutions that could be adopted by trading venues.
 These could include frequent batch auctions or other mechanisms designed to minimize speed advantages."—SEC Chair Mary Jo White, June 5, 2014

-- The cost of batch trading is latency
+- The cost of batch trading is latency.
-- Active research area (2-asset case)
+- Active research area (2-asset case):
     - [Budish, Crampton, and Shim, 2015]
     - [Aquilina, Budish, and O’Neill, 2022]
     - [Indriawan, Pascual, and Shkilko, 2024]